 This specification conforms to Edition 1.0.0 of IHO specification S-158 (Validation Checks – Introduction and Structure).

 The validation checks described herein conform to Edition 2.0.x of IHO Product Specification S-98 (Data Product Interoperability in S-100 Navigation Systems).

+Edition 1.0.0 of S-158:98 is an Implementation version in accordance with IHO TR 2/2007 and there may be revisions issued by the Working Group prior to the Operational Edition 2.0.0 being published.

 References